 2. No Motivation

-My point here is that you can’t solely rely on motivation to reach your goals.
-You will forever find yourself in this cycle of starting and stopping a diet or an exercise program as things come up, you fall off track, or you get lazy and “unmotivated” so you stop altogether.
+My point here is that you can't solely rely on motivation to reach your goals.
+You will forever find yourself in this cycle of starting and stopping a diet or an exercise program as things come up, you fall off track, or you get "unmotivated" so you stop altogether.
 Finding a balanced nutrition approach and an exercise program that you actually enjoy and can stick to without much restriction involved, will highly increase your adherence to that approach, therefore increasing your motivation along the way.
 My best tip in the motivation department: take action even if, and especially when, you are not motivated.
 The actions you still choose to take are what will drive results, and when you see or feel results, the motivation comes along with it.
 Start with some simple actions that don't feel too overwhelming or difficult to start creating that forward momentum and building some confidence along the way.

 3. No Energy/Too Tired

 Finding excuses not to exercise are entirely too common and easy to do.
-I always say if it’s important to you, you will find a way.
-That may sound harsh, but in reality – no one can put the work in except you.
+I always say if it's important to you, you will find a way.
+That may sound harsh, but in reality - no one can put the work in except you.
 And remember, these steps forward don't have to be huge - in fact, I'd argue that baby steps will produce far more consistent change and progress than trying to take drastic strides.
-The best piece of advice to help remove some of these common barriers is to start with small, SMART goal setting (which you can read about here), find something you enjoy doing – even if that’s taking the dogs for a walk 2-3x/week or finding a fun group fitness class, be realistic with your goals, your time and your schedule.
-Can’t commit to an hour 5x a week at the gym?
+The best piece of advice to help remove some of these common barriers is to start with small, SMART goal setting (which you can read about here), find something you enjoy doing - even if that's taking the dogs for a walk 2-3x/week or finding a fun group fitness class, be realistic with your goals, your time and your schedule.
+Can't commit to an hour 5x a week at the gym?
 Start with 10 minutes of intentional movement at home.
-Can’t hit 10k steps every day?
+Can't hit 10k steps every day?
 Try increasing your weekly average by 500 steps.
 Need help adding in more fiber to your overall diet?
 Start adding in veggies to 2 of your meals every day.
 These are just some examples of smart goals you can implement to tackle behavior change and improve your habits.
 Start with small habits you want to work on and build on those.
 Finding an accountability group will also help you stay on track and stay motivated!